 How can I add a second monitor to my desktop PC?

 Having a second or even a third monitor for your PC is definitely becoming a must have requirement for many work environments.
-One thing is for sure that once you have more then one monitor you will never want to go back to just one!
+One thing is for sure that once you have more than one monitor you will never want to go back to just one!

-There are a number of ways that adding additional monitors can be be achieved and the solution that works for you will depend on a number of things:
+There are a number of ways that adding additional monitors can be achieved and the solution that works for you will depend on a number of things:

 Does your PC have an additional monitor port and if so what type of port is it DVI, VGA or HDMI?
 If your PC has a second monitor port it may not be the same type as the first port.